dvdvideo1234/UbuntuBatches/MaNGOS/virtualbox.md

 the continued MaNGOS project maps [installation procedure here][ref-maps].

 #### Extractiong client data
-For the sake of the totorial I will use the `nix*` extraction procedre, but with a bit of trickery.
+For the sake of the totorial I will use the `nix*` extraction procedure, but with a bit of trickery.
 The script for extracting the maps is called `ExtractResources.sh` and it will probably fail in `GitBash` and `Cygwin` if you compile the included map extraction tools under Ubuntu.
 That's why I created a [`shared folder`][ref-sharef] with the client as separate drive for the Ubuntu to